rugk/xenforo-threema-gateway/doc/AddonDevelopers.md

 ### Emoticons

 The only handler you may want to call before sending a message is the [`Emoji`](../Handler/Emoji.php) handler.
 It allows you to add, respectively convert, all the smilies used in Threema.
 An example implementation of this can be found in the traditional 2FA method (see [`ThreemaGateway_Tfa_AbstractProvider->sendMessage()`](../Tfa/AbstractProvider.php).
-Smileys of received messages are stored as-is, which means they are stored as UTF-8-enocoded as Unicode smileys.
+Smileys of received messages are stored as-is, which means they are stored UTF-8-enocoded as Unicode smileys.

 ## Helpers